Basars/preprocessors/README.md

                                      patients identifiers and its file name
-                        cvat         Generate a XML file that contains segmentation mask polygons to be uploaded on CVAT --filterable-csv-file FILTERABLE_CSV_FILE
+                        cvat         Generate a XML file that contains segmentation mask polygons to be uploaded on CVAT
+                        transform    Generate the original dataset images but necessarily transformed --filterable-csv-file FILTERABLE_CSV_FILE
                         The CSV file to be used for filtering broken datasets out --filterable-dataset-type {train,valid,test}
                         The type of dataset source directory for querying filterable CSV file --filterable-keep-issues
-                        A flag to keep issued rows in filterable CSV file --new-shape NEW_SHAPE
+                        A flag to keep issued rows in filterable CSV file --overwrite-label-type {cvat}
+                        The type of overrideable labels format to parse

+                        cvat        CVAT 1.1 XML annotation format
+                                    Pass 'annotations.xml' file to --overwrite-label-file argument --overwrite-label-file OVERWRITE_LABEL_FILE
+                        The label file to be used for overwriting dataset labels --new-shape NEW_SHAPE
                         WxH.
 Resize the output image with desired width and height - e.g.) 224x224 --crop-image CROP_IMAGE